 A. General provisions.
 No signs shall be placed on or attached to a building or erected independently for any purpose other than to advertise a permitted business or use conducted on the same premises unless specifically permitted herein.
 Any sign having a message which in and of itself is lewd and licentious or advocates an act in violation of any municipal, county state or federal law shall be prohibited.
 No signs shall be erected, altered or replaced which are not in accordance with the standards established in this chapter.
 No sign except traffic signs and those of a duly constituted governmental body shall be erected within the street right-of-way, nor shall any sign be placed on any property without the consent of the property owner.
 No sign of any type shall be permitted to obstruct driving vision, traffic signals, traffic directional and identification signs, other places of business, or other signs or windows of the building on which they are located.
 No signs shall be attached to trees, fence posts, stumps, utility poles, but shall be freestanding or attached to buildings in an approved manner.
 No sign shall be erected so as to project over the property line or emit any sound, odor or other nuisance beyond the property line or above 25 feet.
 All signs shall require a construction permit unless specifically exempted herein.
 The applicant shall furnish the Construction Official a fee as required and the necessary information from which to determine whether the subject sign meets the terms of this chapter.
 Within 20 business days after the filing for the permit, the Construction Official shall either issue or deny the permit and, if denied, the Construction Official shall indicate in writing the reason(s) for such denial.

 (1) Animated, flashing and illusionary signs.
-Signs using mechanical or electrical devices to revolve, flash or display movement or the illusion of movement are prohibited except in and upon structures abutting and facing the Boardwalk in the RH Resort Hotel District and in the P Pier District.
+Signs using mechanical or electrical devices to revolve, flash or display movement or the illusion of movement are prohibited except in and upon structures abutting and facing the Boardwalk in the OS District and in the P Pier District.
 Self-changing time and temperature signs, which alternately reflect the time of day and temperature by mechanical or flashing devices, are prohibited in all residential districts only.

 (2) Height.
 No freestanding or attached sign shall be higher than 10 feet in residential districts and 25 feet in commercial or industrial districts, except that no sign shall exceed any lesser height if particularly specified.
 Where signs project beyond a building facade or wall over a pedestrianway, the lowest portion of the sign shall be at least nine feet above the walkway.